udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 - Federation Identity System: Internet applications that have taken shape to a large scale provide authentication for other applications through OpenID, OAuth, or similar mechanisms.
 The provided process can add user's confirmation of identity and additional property exposure.
 - Self-Sovereign Identity Management.

-Given that UDAP provides an open ledger service to third-party applications, we decide to adopt an evolutionary path for UDAP to transition from a Siloed identity system to a Self-Sovereign identity system:
+Given that UDAP provides an open ledger service to third-party applications, we decide to adopt an evolutionary path for UDAP to transition from a siloed identity system to a Self-Sovereign identity system:

-In the first phase of UDAP Identity Management:

-- 一个人的身份由第三方的应用所确定。在应用之外没有抽象的身份。也就是每一个应用对应于一个 persona。 UDAP 不追求作为单一的identity provider。 应用身份的独立性能够提供隐私保护和账号的安全。
-- 在应用级别的用户的创建是应用自身的工作， UDAP不参与。
-- 应用用户需要注册到UDAP体系中也是通过相应的应用完成。
-- identity认证过程和资产认证一样留给应用或第三方认证机构。identity认证对某些场景来说是必须的，但是不是UDAP的责任，应用只需要保证提交给UDAP存放的hash和提交给第三方认证的是一致的，这样一旦第三方认证机构认可了用户的identity，那么UDAP就可以确认这个用户是他所申明的身份。

 - A person's identity is provided by a third-party application.
 There is no abstract identity outside of the application.
 That is, each application corresponds to a persona.
 UDAP does not pursue as a single identity provider.
 The independence of application identity can provide privacy protection and account security.
 - Applications are responsible for user account setup.
-UDAP is not involved in this process.
-- Applications are also responsible for creating UDAP blockchain accounts for their users.
-- Identity verification is the responsibility of applications or third-party certification organization.
-Applications need to ensure that the hash value submitted to UDAP is the same as the one submitted to the third-party certification organization.
-Once the third-party certification organization has approved the identity of the user, then UDAP can confirm that the user is his identity.
+But the process to create a public/private pair in creating an account on the chain is executed by UDAP and the private keys are not supposed to be touched by the applications.
+Private keys are never stored in applications.
+They must be kept in the mobile phone in an encrypted form.
+- UDAP provides a key ring to securely store the private keys of the accounts in each of the applications that a user choose to register.
+- Private keys are mainly used to sign transactions initiated by a user, either from the application plugins in UAW, or from standalone mobile apps.

 In the second phase of UDAP Identity Management: